 171. When Gods Fear

-Arjun says, "The hosts of gods surrender unto you.
+Arjuna says, “The hosts of gods surrender unto you.
 Filled with fear, some praise you with folded hands (11.21).
 The Rudras, Adityas etc. behold you quite astonished (11.22).
-Seeing your mighty form with many mouths and eyes, many arms, thighs and feet, many stomachs, many terrible tusks, the worlds are terrified, so am I (11.23).
+Seeing your mighty form with many mouths and eyes, many arms, thighs and feet, many stomachs, many terrible tusks, the worlds are terrified, and so am I (11.23).
 Seeing you touching the sky, my mind is terrified and I find no courage or peace (11.24).
-Seeing your mouths with terrible tusks and fires, I lost sense of directions" (11.25).
+Seeing your mouths with terrible tusks and fires, I lost sense of direction” (11.25).

 Comments